Ashok3201/CNN-Plastic-Waste-Classification/README.md

 Contributions are welcome!
 If you would like to contribute, please open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE]() file for details.